 Undeveloped land in Gardena is limited.
 A survey of lots for sale in Gardena was conducted on December 7, 2021 on Realtor.com (Table III-1).
-The survey found three lots listed, two vacant and one developed with an older single-family home and duplex.
+The survey found three lots listed, two and the lots listed in Gardena was conducted to the lots listed was conducted was condu vacant and one developed with an older single-family home and duplex.
 Cost per unit if built at maximum capacity ranged from \$120,000 to \$233,000.